PJ9K/react-course-2-expensify-app-PJK/readme.md

 git log - View recent commits
 git push - push everything to github

+git commit -am   m is for message, a is for add i think git commit -m "  "   add message to the commit

 # heroku

 git push heroku master - push everything to heroku